Although collagen is a protein, it does not have the same properties as other more commonly known proteins (e.g., whey, casein, meat, and fish).

 In fact, because of collagen’s unique amino acid composition, it provides us with many benefits that we can see and feel.
 The positive effects of collagen even extend beyond what we can get from consuming fish, meat, whey, and casein proteins.

-Collagen is helpful in so many ways that we decided to put together a comprehensive guide on this unique protein.
+Collagen is helpful in so many ways, especially on the keto diet.
+You can think of keto and collagen as a match made in heaven for your low-carb lifestyle.
+That we decided to put together a comprehensive guide on this unique protein.
 In this guide, we will take a closer look at the most important collagen-related topics, including:

 - What is Collagen?